Nathan Healy

 Solar Renewable Energy Credits (SRECs) State program Extra income from selling credits.
 6kW system (~8 MWh/year) earns about $400/year.
 Prices vary with market.
 Learn More

-The Maryland Solar Access Program is a state-funded grant program that helps eligible Maryland residents install solar panels on their homes.
-Created through the Brighter Tomorrow Act of 2024, this program provides direct financial assistance to make solar energy more accessible and affordable for homeowners who meet specific income requirements.
+The Maryland Solar Access Program (MSAP) is a state-funded grant program that helps income-qualified Maryland homeowners install solar panels on their homes.
+Established through the Brighter Tomorrow Act of 2024, this program provides direct financial assistance to make solar energy more accessible and affordable for eligible residents.
+The program operates on a first-come, first-served basis and uses a two-step application process: first reserving funds, then verifying installation completion.

 Ready to start saving with solar?